 Why would otherwise intelligent people join an extremist fascist movement?
-Here are some of the better things I have penned about a group of Romanian fascists known as the Legion of the Archangel Michael.
+Here are some of the things I have penned about a group of Romanian fascists known as the Legion of the Archangel Michael.

 Founded in 1927, Romania’s Legion of the Archangel Michael was one of Europe’s largest and longest-lived fascist social movements.
 In Holy Legionary Youth, Roland Clark draws on oral histories, memoirs, and substantial research in the archives of the Romanian secret police to provide the most comprehensive account of the Legion in English to date.
 Clark approaches Romanian fascism by asking what membership in the Legion meant to young Romanian men and women.
 Viewing fascism “from below,” as a social category that had practical consequences for those who embraced it, he shows how the personal significance of fascism emerged out of Legionaries’ interactions with each other, the state, other political parties, families and friends, and fascist groups abroad.
 Official repression, fascist spectacle, and the frequency and nature of legionary activities changed a person’s everyday activities and relationships in profound ways.